 - Haemarthrosis usually develops rapidly after an episode of trauma and results in a swollen painful joint.

-- Loss of function.
+- Is there loss of function?
 Sudden loss of function in patients with inflammatory arthritis can indicate sepsis.

 - Consider the general appearance of the patient and note any pyrexia.